German minister accuses Russia of finding excuse to cut Nord Stream 1 gas | Headlines

 - Germany

-Russia's justification for cutting the flow of gas through Nord Stream 1 is a pretext to sow uncertainty and drive up prices, Economy and Energy Minister Robert Habeck said after Gazprom said it was further reducing the pipeline's capacity.
+The second supply capacity cut in as many days means that Nord Stream 1 will run at just 40% of its capacity.
+Gazprom initially blamed the cut on delays getting Siemens Energy equipment that's undergoing maintenance in Canada.
+Gazprom on Wednesday said it was further scaling down the use of Siemens-made equipment at the Portovaya compressor station near St Petersburg.

+"The Russian side's argument is simply a pretext.
+It is obviously a strategy to unsettle and drive up prices," Robert Habeck said in a statement following the latest cut, which will limit Nord Stream 1 flows to 67 million cubic metres per day.
+Gazprom has not immediately replied to a request for comment.

-"We can currently buy the necessary quantities from the market, albeit at higher prices," said Habeck in a statement on Wednesday, adding that supply was secure but that saving energy was the order of the hour.
+The development also highlights the challenge faced by Germany, which depends on Russia for most of its natural gas, to find suitable alternatives to an energy supplier Europe's largest economy needs but no longer wants.
+"We can currently buy the necessary quantities from the market, albeit at higher prices," Habeck said, adding that while supply was secure, saving energy was the order of the hour.

-"Of course we will take measures on a state level if needed," he added.
-(Writing by Madeline Chambers, editing by Thomas Escritt)
+"Of course we will take measures on a state level if needed," he said a day after Germany decided to put Gazprom Germania, which was ditched by Gazprom in April, under long-term administration and back it with a 10 billion euro ($10.4 billion) loan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)